MicrosoftDocs/visualfsharpdocs/README.md

 ## FROZEN CONTENT

 This content is frozen.
-It will be migrated to docs.microsoft.com.
+It has been migrated to the [.Net Docs](https://github.com/dotnet/docs/tree/master/docs/fsharp) repository.

 Welcome to the open F# documentation!
 As we transitioned the entire publishing pipeline for this document set to Open Publishing, we are now allowing public contributions to the docs.
 Built and validated documents are published [on MSDN](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/visual-fsharp).